intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 is done by converting specialization constants into kernel arguments: they all bundled together and put into a single buffer.

-`SpecConstatnsPass` should generate proper accesses to that buffer when specialization constants are used: this is done by replacing special `__sycl_getScalar2020SpecConstantValue` and `__sycl_getComposite2020SpecConstantValue` functions with accesses to their
+`SpecConstantsPass` should generate proper accesses to that buffer when specialization constants are used: this is done by replacing special `__sycl_getScalar2020SpecConstantValue` and `__sycl_getComposite2020SpecConstantValue` functions with accesses to their